Today I’m sharing 16 essential tools for DIY projects! If you are just putting together your own toolkit, this is the guide you need!

 Most of my tools are old like this hammer (I think I took the rusty one from my dad but I can’t remember!)

-I like the small one but sometimes the job requires a big one!
+I like the small one but sometimes the job requires a big hammer!
 If you’re just starting your toolbox, one hammer is fine.

 2. Tape Measure